 If you can’t under any circumstances handle dairy, then I have a sub for you so that you can still make and enjoy this delicious eggnog chiffon pie.
 Just sub the raw cream in a 1:1 ratio for full-fat coconut cream.
 Coconut cream can be found at most health food stores like Sprouts/Whole Foods and is thicker than coconut milk.
 If you can’t find the coconut cream then full-fat coconut milk will work too.
 Also add 1 tablespoon of softened grass-fed butter or ghee to the coconut cream/milk to give it that heavy cream vs. coconut flavor.
 Then follow the recipe as written.

-This recipe was adapted from two different standard eggnog chiffon pie recipes.
-It was also my first time using gelatin, whee!
 If you can find grass-fed gelatin I recommend that for it’s super human health powers.
 I just used the store bought kind because I forgot to buy it from Amazon in advance.
 If you do use the grass-fed gelatin, be sure to follow the directions stated since it will be slightly different than my box brand.

 This recipe also contains alcohol for flavoring.
 Not exactly up to code but you know me.
 It makes up probably 2% of this recipe so I’ll let it slide.
 If you want an alcohol free version just sub with a natural rum extract.